tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <from></from>
 <james {% include timecode %}>

-The Red Scare and the dread of communist infiltration into American culture are commonly seen as metaphors in the 1956 science fiction classic *Invasion of the Body Snatchers*.
-The film has also been seen as a homosexual allegory by any number of reviewers and Scholars throughout the years.
+The Red Scare and the dread of Communist infiltration into American culture are commonly seen as metaphors in the 1956 science fiction classic *Invasion of the Body Snatchers*.
+The film has also been seen as a homosexual allegory by any number of reviewers and scholars throughout the years.

 The film's narrative revolves around an extraterrestrial invasion of Earth and the subsequent infiltration of soulless carbon copy humans developed in pods.
 The pod inhabitants begin to symbolize, as the film unfolds, a society that is driven by uniformity and tries to eliminate individuality and uniqueness.
 This uniformity and conformity theme has been linked to the gay experience in the 1950s ever since.
 Many gay individuals in the past were pressured to conceal their identities and mask their sexual orientation because of the widespread stigma associated with being gay at the time.